Have you ever wondered whether keeping your cat indoors is a wise decision? Should you let it wander outside from time to time?

 Cats also tend to hide under cars, running the risk of being run over as the owner he gets out of the parking lot.

 Vets recommend microchipping or putting a collar on the cat if it has to be outside.
-However, collars can break, and the microchip can’t totally prevent the cat from being picked by another person.
+However, collars can break, and the microchip can’t totally prevent the feline from being picked by another person.
 It’s not worth the risk.

 It’s common to find cats stuck in trees afraid and unable to climb down.

-Some cats remain unnoticed for days and suffer dehydration and hunger.
+Some remain unnoticed for days and suffer dehydration and hunger.
 They may get severe injuries as they fall off from the branches in an attempt to climb down.

 Outdoor cats are at a higher risk of encountering poisons, especially as they go through trash cans.